JagandeepBrar/Binance-Telegram-Bot/README.md

 - If enabled, a message will be sent even if you closed the buy/sell order yourself
 - A notification will not be sent if a buy/sell order is created and completed both before the script has refreshed
-- Currently it is purely server-sided with no callback support
-	- This *may* get added in the future for additional features

 # APIs Used